QMDC Executive Committee

 Phone: 07 4697 8031

 Noel is semi-retired from 30 years in Local Government including eleven years as mayor.
 He is a qualified Justice of the Peace and a Company Director since 1976.
-He is a Member of the Condamine Catchment Management Association (CCMA), Toowoomba Regional Council Pest Management Committee, the SEQ Catchments Member's Association, the South Myall Catchment Landcare Inc and a member of Highfields Pioneer Village.
-He is on the SEQ Catchments Planning and Investment Advisory Committee and is Chairman of South Burnett Community Enterprises Ltd which operates three Bendigo Community Banks.
-Noel is a former zone chairman of the CRT Group, President of Darling Downs Local Government Association, President of South Burnett Local Government Association and a member of several State Government committees.
-He was appointed to the Executive in 2013 and appointed Chair in October 2015.
+He is a Member of the Condamine Catchment Management Association (CCMA), Toowoomba Regional Council Biosecurity Advisory Committee, the SEQ Catchments Member’s Association, the South Myall Catchment Landcare Inc and the Highfields Pioneer Village.
+He is Chairman of South Burnett Community Enterprises Ltd which operates three Bendigo Community Banks and is Regional Chairman of the Bendigo Community Bank South West Region marketing cluster.
+Noel was awarded an Order of Australia Medal (OAM) in 2015 in recognition of his service to Local Government and to the Toowoomba community.
+He joined the QMDC Executive Committee in 2013, serving as Vice Chair, and was elected Chair in 2015.

 Phone: 0429 328 681

 Graham and his wife live 5kms north of Jondaryan where they operate a mixed grain and grazing property.
 Graham was born and raised in the district, and spent several years living away with the Urban division of the Queensland Fire and Rescue (Emergency) Service.
 He retired in early 2014 after 36 years of service, including 20 years as the Area Director of the Dalby and Western Downs district.
 Graham remains a Volunteer with the Jondaryan Rural Fire Brigade.
 He is Chair of the Lagoon Creek Landcare Group, Chair of the North East Downs Landcare, Landcare Natural Member with Condamine Alliance, Chair of the Jondaryan Hall Committee, Mine Reference Group (New Hope Acland), Jondaryan Emergency Co-ordination Sub Group, Anglican Parish Council, and co-ordinator of the Oakey Show Society winter crop competition.
-Graham was elected to the QMDC Executive Committee on October 3, 2014.
+Graham was elected to the QMDC Executive Committee in October 2014 and as Vice Chair in October 2016.

 Phone: 07 4688 1288

-Malcolm and his family were transferred to Toowoomba from Central Queensland in 1997 working with the Queensland Department of Primary Industries (DPI) now Department of Agriculture, Fisheries and Forestry (DAFF).
-Malcolm has dedicated his work time to advancing sustainable agricultural growth and prosperity across a number of industry sectors.
-He has been involved with regional NRM groups as a departmental representative for much of this time in Toowoomba and has had a number of role changes in his 28-year career with DPI/DAFF.
-Malcolm is Manager for Industry Development at QLD DAFF Toowoomba.
-His family had grazing interests in the Northern Territory and the North Burnett.
+Malcolm and his family moved to Toowoomba in 1997 working with the Queensland Department of Primary Industries (DPI), now Department of Agriculture and Fisheries ‘DAF’.
+Malcolm has dedicated his work time to advancing sustainable agricultural industry growth across a number of industry sectors.
+He has been connected via working roles with Landcare groups and regional NRM groups for over 25 years and has had a number of departmental role changes in his 30+ year career with DPI/DAF.
 He has run numerous community engagement projects and has run successful Rural Water Use initiative programs in the QMDC region.
-In his spare time he runs the rails as a "rail enthusiast" and previously spent four terms as director of DownsSteam, Toowoomba.
+Prior to joining QMDC as a representative for QDAF’s South Region, Malcolm was QMDC’s liaison with QDAF on a regional level for 10 years.
 Malcolm was elected to the QMDC Executive Committee in December 2014.